‘Queen of Great Power’ chosen at Bolivian festival

 Each participant enters the catwalk performing the dance she represents.
 The judges take into account the dress and choreography, and the contestants have to answer questions.

-The first place winner receives a kitchen; the second place participant a refrigerator and the third place dancer a microwave oven.
+The first place winner receives a kitchen; the second place finisher a refrigerator and the third place dancer a microwave oven.
 The queen will preside over the festival, said Marina Isabel Salazar, president of the Association of Folkloric Groups.

 On June 21, the dancers will descend the steep streets of the highland city of La Paz from the Jesus of the Great Power Catholic church, where the festival was born 49 years ago.
 Over the years, the festival has become a cultural icon for the city.